 Gulls (Laridae spp.)

-Gull Species (Laridae), often referred to as Seagulls are medium-sized to large, long winged birds that regularly occur in large flocks.
-Mostly white in colour with grey or black back and wings.
+Gull Species (Laridae), often referred to as Seagulls are medium-sized to large, long-winged birds that regularly occur in large flocks.
+They are largely white, while their back and wings may be either grey or black.
 The young birds are a mottled brown colour only taking on the adult plumage gradually over time.
-Gull Species (Laridae) fly with with relatively slow wing beats and frequently soar on motionless wings.
+Rather than flapping their wings constantly, gulls prefer to glide on the wind as they look out for food below.

-All of these Gull Species except Black-headed Gull and Common Gull are classed as pest species and can be controlled under the Health and Safety General License, and all Gull Species (Laridae) can be controlled under the Air Safety General License.
+Most people refer to all species of gulls as seagulls, but there are actually a number of different species which are all distinct from each other.
+These include the great and lesser black-backed gulls, the black-headed gull, the common gull, and the herring gull.
+All of these gull species, except for black-headed gulls and common gulls, are classed as pest species and can be controlled under the Health and Safety General License, and all gull species (Laridae) can be controlled under the Air Safety General License.

-Gull Species (Laridae) live for up to 25 years, reaching sexual maturity 5 years after birth, eggs are lain in April or May and usually only produce 1 clutch a year, each clutch containing between 2-3 offspring.
+Gull species (Laridae) can live for up to 25 years, reaching sexual maturity 5 years after birth.
+Unlike some other pest bird species, gulls lay relatively few eggs each year.
+The nesting season for gulls begins around April or May, and the gulls will only lay a single clutch of eggs assuming that these are not stolen by predators.
+In a typical gull clutch there will be between 2 and 3 chicks.
 The young remain near the nest for 5-6 weeks meaning that the breeding season often extends to August.

 Gull Species (Laridae) used to be associated with coastal areas but are now found commonly in many inland towns and cities.
 They will readily nest on roofs of private houses, hotels, office buildings, warehouses and large factories.

 They will fly long distances for food, which they often find at landfill sites, sewage outlets or agricultural land.
 Other food sources include scavenging from urban areas and commercial food waste.